 The cheese must always be grated and added in by the handful to make sure it melts evenly (no one wants lumpy fondue).
 Tossing shredded cheese in cornstarch helps to thicken the mixture without lumps.
 Stumped about cheese selection?
 Murray's Cheese makes it easy, with their own fondue mixes that melt to the perfect consistency.

 Recipe: Classic Swiss Cheese Fondue

 The Best Fondue Pots

 The best raclette, Gouda, and Fontina will only melt in the proper fondue vessel.
 Wondering what to look for in a fondue pot?
-We've rounded up the ideal set for every occasion, from full-flame pots for large fondue parties to tea light ones meant for tapas.
+We've rounded up the ideal styles for every occasion, from full-flame pots for large fondue parties to tea light ones meant for tapas.
 Consider how much you'd like to spend, how many people you need to feed, and how dishwasher-safe you'd like the tools to be.
 Do you like stainless steel, cast iron, ceramic, or even glass?

 - Best Overall: Cuisinart CFO-3SS Electric Fondue Maker

-- Best Classic Fondue Pot: Swissmar Lugano
+- Best Classic: Swissmar Lugano

-- Best Ceramic Pot: Boska Fondue Set
+- Best Ceramic: Boska Fondue Set

 - Best Electric: Swissmar Mont Brule

 - Best for Fondue Parties: Boska Mr Big Fondue